encoredev/encore/docs/tutorials/rest-api.md

 title: Building a REST API
 ---

 In this tutorial you will create a REST API for a URL Shortener service.
 In a few short minutes, you'll learn how to:

 * Create REST APIs with Encore
 * Use PostgreSQL databases
 * Create and run tests

+_Let’s get going!_

 <Callout type="info">